-Here are a few excerpts from a book in my private library titled, "The Pocumtuc Housewife, A guide to Domestic Cookery" Written in 1805.
-Five additions were printed up until 1971 out of Deerfield Massachusetts.
+Here are a few excerpts from a book in my private library titled "The Pocumtuc Housewife, A guide to Domestic Cookery" Written in 1805.
+Five additions were printed up until 1971 out of Deerfield, Massachusetts.
 This book has a water glass recipe for eggs.

 This same book also has this recipe for an ordinary headache.

 Wood ash in water creates LYE.
-Lye is the main ingredient in oven cleaner and drain openers!
+Lye is the main ingredient in oven cleaners and drain openers!
 The people who wrote these recipes didn't know that these methods aren't safe and have horrible toxic effects, especially with regular or even occasional use.

 The FDA does not recommend water glassing as a safe method for storing eggs.
 Calcium Hydroxide (slacked lime) is known to contain botulism in the powdered lime itself.
 Hydrated lime does not protect against botulism in long-term storage without acid and heat to kill it.
 Botulism is invisible and lives in the soil where chickens trod with their feed that often gets in contact with eggs.
 So not washing the eggs before water glassing raises the risk of food poisoning from environmental contamination and from using the lime itself.
-Botulism grows best in high pH, and this is why when homesteaders and gardeners can foods, we use acids to lower pH and high heat and pressure to kill botulism.
-Soaking eggs in hydrated lime could be proliferating botulism on the storage shelf.
+Botulism grows best at high pH, and this is why when homesteaders and gardeners can foods, we use acids to lower pH and high heat and pressure to kill botulism.
+Soaking eggs in hydrated lime could proliferate botulism on the storage shelf.

 Calcium Hydroxide is toxic in high amounts.
 Anyone who owns chickens knows that unborn chicks breathe through the shell as they develop.
 Eggs are porous.
 Moisture and humidity move through the shell.
 Hence, the importance of correct humidity in an incubator to hatch chicks.
-The shells are so porous that it only takes the humidity being off by a few percent to render a chick un-hatchable because the developing chick drowns or dries out, and sticks to the inside of the shell lining as it grows.
-Low humidity in the incubator prevents the chick to turn inside the egg to crack the top open to hatch properly which gives a hatching chick the "shrink-wrapped" appearance, with portions of the inner shell membrane stuck to the chick.
+The shells are so porous that it only takes the humidity off by a few percent to render a chick un-hatchable because the developing chick drowns or dries out and sticks to the inside of the shell lining as it grows.
+Low humidity in the incubator prevents the chick to turn inside the egg to crack the top open to hatch properly, which gives a hatching chick the "shrink-wrapped" appearance, with portions of the inner shell membrane stuck to the chick.

 This moisture exchange through the shell is why we float eggs in a glass of water to see if it is fresh.
 As moisture moves out of the egg in storage, the air pocket gets larger at the top of the egg, making it more buoyant.
 A fresh egg full of moisture has a small air pocket and will sink to the bottom of the glass.
 An older, more dehydrated egg will float on one end.